-- e) may occur only once in the duration of a rider's partnership with the horse/pony - f) may occur more than once in a horse/pony's lifetime but must not occue more than once in a twoyear period - g) will only apply to those graded at least Elementary level and above - h) if approved, a horse/pony will be down-graded a maximum of three levels. must not exceed a maximum of three levels e.g. e.g. Advanced to Novice.
-Refer to rule 1.15.2 for definition of levels - i) if the horse is ridden by someone other than the rider for whom the downgrade is requested, it must compete at its previous level and any grading points earned will be awarded in relation to that previous level
+- e) may occur only once in the duration of a rider's partnership with the horse/pony - f) may occur more than once in a horse/pony's lifetime but must not occur more than once in a twoyear period - g) will only apply to those graded at least Elementary level and above - must not exceed a maximum of three levels e.g. e.g. Advanced to Novice.
+Refer to rule 1.15.2 for definition of levels - if the horse is ridden by someone other than the rider for whom the downgrade is requested, it must compete at its previous level and any grading points earned will be awarded in relation to that previous level.